-The Ultimate Guide to Amazon Marketing in 2019
+The Ultimate Guide to Amazon Marketing

 According to a Walker Sands Future of Retail study, a total of 84% of U.S. consumers made purchases from Amazon in 2017 – half of which are Amazon Prime subscribers.
 For perspective, the country’s population is nearly 327 million people.